 - (3) All hearings shall be recorded.
-A copy of the recording shall be made available on request. - (4) Nothing in this section shall be construed as requiring a separate hearing on each rule.
-Rules may be grouped for the convenience of the commission at hearings required by this section. - (i) Following the scheduled hearing date, or by the close of business on the scheduled hearing date if the hearing was not held, the commission shall consider all written and oral comments received. - (j) If no written notice of intent to attend the public hearing by interested parties is received, the commission may proceed with promulgation of the proposed rule without a public hearing. - (k) The commission, by majority vote of all members, shall take final action on the proposed rule and shall determine the effective date of the rule, if any, based on the rulemaking record and the full text of the rule. - (1) Upon determination that an emergency exists, the commission may consider and adopt an emergency rule without prior notice, opportunity for comment, or hearing, provided that the usual rulemaking procedures provided in this compact and in this section shall be retroactively applied to the rule as soon as reasonably possible, in no event later than 90 days

-- 1 after the effective date of the rule.
-For the purposes of this 2 subsection, an emergency rule is one that must be adopted immediately in order to fulfill any of the following: - (1) Meet an imminent threat to public health, 5 safety, or welfare.
+A copy of the recording shall be made available to any person upon request, at his or her own expense. - (4) Nothing in this section shall be construed as requiring a separate hearing on each rule.
+Rules may be grouped for the convenience of the commission at hearings required by this section. - (i) Following the scheduled hearing date, or by the close of business on the scheduled hearing date if the hearing was not held, the commission shall consider all written and oral comments received. - (j) If no written notice of intent to attend the public hearing by interested parties is received, the commission may proceed with promulgation of the proposed rule without a public hearing. - (k) The commission, by majority vote of all members, shall take final action on the proposed rule and shall determine the effective date of the rule, if any, based on the rulemaking record and the full text of the rule. - (1) Upon determination that an emergency exists, the commission may consider and adopt an emergency rule without prior notice, opportunity for comment, or hearing, provided that the usual rulemaking procedures provided in this compact and in this section shall be retroactively applied to the rule as soon as reasonably possible, in no event later than 90 days after the effective date of the rule.
+For the purposes of this subsection, an emergency rule is one that must be adopted immediately in order to fulfill any of the following:

-- (2) Prevent a loss of commission or member state funds. - (3) Meet a deadline for the adoption of an administrative rule that is established by federal law or rule. - (m) The commission or an authorized committee of the commission may direct revisions to a previously adopted rule or amendment for purposes of correcting typographical errors, errors in format, errors in consistency, or grammatical errors.
+- (1) Meet an imminent threat to public health, safety, or welfare. - (2) Prevent a loss of commission or member state funds. - (3) Meet a deadline for the adoption of an administrative rule that is established by federal law or rule. - (m) The commission or an authorized committee of the commission may direct revisions to a previously adopted rule or amendment for purposes of correcting typographical errors, errors in format, errors in consistency, or grammatical errors.
 Public notice of any revisions shall be posted on the website of the commission.
 The revision shall be subject to challenge by any person for a period of 30 days after posting.
 The revision may be challenged only on grounds that the revision results in a material change to a rule.
 A challenge shall be made in writing and delivered to the chair of the commission prior to the end of the notice period.
-If no challenge is made, the revision shall take effect without further action.
-If the revision is challenged, the revision may not take effect without the approval of the commission.
+If no challenge is made, the revision shall take effect without